2023/24 Impact Report

 Quantitative evaluation – Five minute bird counts

-A total of 33 bird species has been recorded during these counts over the past six years including 22 terrestrial bird species, eight of which are native and 14 are introduced.
+A total of 33 bird species has been recorded during these counts over the past seven years including 22 terrestrial bird species, eight of which are native and 14 are introduced.
 A further four native terrestrial bird species have been reported occurring on Miramar Peninsula by citizen scientists but have not yet been detected during these five minute bird counts.

 Trends in the encounter rates of terrestrial bird species:

-- Mean annual counts of tūī have increased by 72% since 2017.
+- tūī have increased by 72%